Flordelola/rails-app/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Scheduled tweets app allows you to login to the application with your email account and add all your twitter accounts in order to choose from any account to scheduled tweets.

-* Ruby version
+* Ruby version: 2.6.7

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+App done following the course [Rails for Beginners](https://gorails.com/series/rails-for-beginners) by Chris Oliver